Anthony3064/generator-code-qr/README.md

 # generator-code-qr

-To run in developer mode
+## To run in developer mode
- -npm run tes
+ - npm run tes